Prinolan009/WebsiteCompany/README.md

 - Review the about and contact pages
 - Purchase goods (Shopping cart)
 - And finally review their purchase history.

+Functionality as a "non customer"
+-Register
+-View goods being sold
+-Review the about and contact pages

+If the user tries to access anything else, they will be redirected to a login page.

 If there are any issues please contact me via email - prinolan009@gmail.com